Synerty/synerty-peek/docs/DevelopmentSetup.rst

 Development Setup
 =================

 ..
-WARNING:: This document extends, Synerty Peek Installation (Installation.rst).
+WARNING:: This document extends, Installation Guide (Installation.rst).

 ..
 NOTE:: Most development will be for the plugin, not platform, so these instructions